Latest Disability News from India

 India's Disability Act of 1995 provides various facilities for both children and adults with disabilities in India.
 Under the Disabilities Act of India, children with disabilities have the right to free education until they reach the age of eighteen in schools that are integrated, or in 'special,' schools.
 Children with disabilities have the right to appropriate transportation, removal of architectural barriers, as well as the restructuring of curriculum and modifications in the examination system.
 Scholarships, uniforms, books, and teaching materials are all provided to children with disabilities for free in India.

 Children with disabilities in India have access to special schools that are equipped with vocational training facilities, and non-formal education.
-India provides training institutions for teachers in order to establish manpower.
-Parents of children with disabilities in the nation can move to an appropriate court for the redress of grievances in regards to their children with disabilities.
+India provides training institutions for teachers to establish manpower.
+Parents of children with disabilities in the nation can move to an appropriate court for the redress of grievances regarding their children with disabilities.

-Parents of children with disabilities in India are required to obtain a, 'disability certificate,' in order to access the facilities mentioned above; they can obtain this certificate from their nearest government hospital, where an Identity Card from the, 'Office of the Commissioner for Disabilities,' will issue it.
+Parents of children with disabilities in India are required to obtain a 'disability certificate,' to access the facilities mentioned above; they can obtain this certificate from their nearest government hospital, where an Identity Card from the 'Office of the Commissioner for Disabilities,' will issue it.
 People in rural areas can obtain this Identity Card from their Block Development Officer's Office (BDO).

-In India every, 'panchayat,' is provided funding in order to build roads, schools, and public ramps for people with disabilities by the government.
+In India, every, 'panchayat,' is provided funding to build roads, schools, and public ramps for people with disabilities by the government.

 Three-percent of all government jobs in India are reserved for people with disabilities, and India's Disability Act includes affirmative action for people with disabilities.
 What this means is that the allotment of land in India is made at concessional rates to people with disabilities for housing, business, special schools, factories with entrepreneurs who experience disabilities, and recreation centers.
 It also means that people with disabilities have, 'appliances,' and, 'aids,' made available to them.